dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Why have we decided to use Docker in our work environment?

+Support for different platform

+What problems Docker solves and what problems Docker introduces

 A developer 90% of the time doesn’t event relize that he/she is working woth Docker while developing in Drupal.

 The famous matrix of hell.